-Option Action -xdumpmacros Prints information about macros such as definition, location defined and undefined, and locations used. -xe Only checks for syntax and semantic errors. -xglobalize Control globalization of file static variables but not functions. -xhelp=flags Displays a summary list of compiler options. -xkeep_unref Keep definitions of unreferenced functions and variables. -xpatchpadding Reserve an area of memory before the start of each function. -xprevise Produce a static analysis of the source code that can be viewed using the Code Analyzer. -xport64 Warns against common problems during a port from a 32-bit architecture to a 64-bit architecture. -XS (Solaris) Link debug information from object files into executable.
+Option Action -xanalyze Produce a static analysis of the source code that can be viewed using the Code Analyzer. -xcheck Adds a runtime check for stack overflow. -xcompress Control compression of the debug section. -xcompress_format Specify format of compression of the debug section. -xdebuginfo Compiles for use with the debugger, specifying how much debug detail to emit. -xdumpmacros Prints information about macros such as definition, location defined and undefined, and locations used. -xe Only checks for syntax and semantic errors. -xglobalize Control globalization of file static variables but not functions. -xhelp=flags Displays a summary list of compiler options. -xkeep_unref Keep definitions of unreferenced functions and variables. -xpatchpadding Reserve an area of memory before the start of each function. -xprevise Produce a static analysis of the source code that can be viewed using the Code Analyzer. -xport64 Warns against common problems during a port from a 32-bit architecture to a 64-bit architecture. -XS (Oracle Solaris) Link debug information from object files into executable.